SpartanJ/ecode/README.md

 ### Linter

 Linter support is provided by executing already stablished linters from each language.
-*ecode* provides support for several languages by default with can be extended easily by expanding the `linters.json` configuration. `linters.json` default configuration can be obtained from [here](https://raw.githubusercontent.com/SpartanJ/eepp/develop/bin/assets/linters/linters.json).
+*ecode* provides support for several languages by default and can be extended easily by expanding the `linters.json` configuration. `linters.json` default configuration can be obtained from [here](https://raw.githubusercontent.com/SpartanJ/eepp/develop/bin/assets/linters/linters.json).
 To configure new linters you can create a new `linters.json` file in the default configuration path of *ecode*.

 #### `linters.json` format

-The format is a very simple JSON array of objects containing the file formats supported, the error Lua pattern to read the error from the stdout of the executed program, the position of each group of the pattern, and the command to execute.
+The format is a very simple JSON array of objects containing the file formats supported, the Lua pattern to find any error printed by the linter to the stdout, the position of each group of the pattern, and the command to execute.
 It also supports some optional extra object keys.

 JavaScript linter example (using [eslint](https://eslint.org/))